isaacg1/isaacg1.github.io/_posts/2023-04-02-think-of-the.md

 ## How can one effectively respond when this tactic is invoked?

 Keep in mind that a "Think of the children" or any "Think of the ____"-type argument is effectively a call to move to a more emotional and intuitive discourse framework.
 If one doesn't want to engage in that type of discourse, taking a step back, reframing the conversation, or shifting to a different level of specificity can all be helpful.
+Directly engaging with the question of what is best for the group invoked is often not useful.

 For instance, if someone says "Swearing on TV should be banned!
 Think of the children!", it wouldn't be very effective to say "swearing is great!
 It's critical for the realism of many shows!".
 Instead, one could say "So, what I'm hearing is it's important for you to know which shows have swearing, so you can select from the ones without swearing to show to your children".
 This reframing implicitly removes the ability of the other party to speak for all children, instead framing them as just speaking for their own children - which is probably more accurate.
 This allows the discourse to proceed, rather than be derailed into an argument about who cares about children more.